 - 1. Type a password.
 Follow the instructions about secure passwords.
 See Secure passwords on page 5. - 2.
 Retype the password to confirm the spelling. - 3.
 Click Add user.
-The password has now been configured.

-If you lose the password for the root account, go to Reset to factory default settings on page 53 and follow the instructions.
+If you lose the password for the root account, go to Reset to factory default settings on page 63 and follow the instructions.